prapeller/api_ugc/README.md

 time: 0:00:00.002585 sec, 8 avg_user_bookmarked_films_ratings: [{'_id': ObjectId('65155c13d1d122e7907a2c10'), 'avg_rating': 5.5}, {'_id': ObjectId('65155c13d1d122e7907a4d05'), 'avg_rating': 5.575892857142857}, {'_id': ObjectId('65155c13d1d122e7907a6092'), 'avg_rating': 5.45933014354067}, {'_id': ObjectId('65155c13d1d122e7907a63dc'), 'avg_rating': 5.162303664921466}, {'_id': ObjectId('65155c13d1d122e7907a6c63'), 'avg_rating': 5.623893805309734}, {'_id': ObjectId('65155c13d1d122e7907a7df4'), 'avg_rating': 5.799065420560748}, {'_id': ObjectId('65155c13d1d122e7907a8c76'), 'avg_rating': 5.673170731707317}, {'_id': ObjectId('65155c13d1d122e7907ab993'), 'avg_rating': 5.670807453416149}]
 ```

+#### Experiment resume:

-With proper indexing and particular mongo_db schema - reading from mongo can be faster than postgres.
+With proper mongoDB indexing and denormalized data schema - reading from mongoDB can be faster than Postgres.

-But data structure in Mongo for fast reading should be denormalized.
-This can cause to problems with speed of writing operations, but reading is priority here.
+But denormalizing can cause to problems
+- with speed of write operations, but as far as reading is priority here we ommit it.
-Also this can cause to problems with difficult queries.
+- with queries difficulty

+Besides... actually, if we denormalize data in Postgres the same way as in mongoDB, we'll have the same improvement ;)
+But assuming that we'll have wide geo-spread users - using mongo can make sharding easier.

+### UGC service data storage description:
+#### Used abbreviations:

-C, R, U, D: crud operations with stored information
+- C, R, U, D: crud operations with stored information

-XXXX - very highly loaded operation
+- XXXX - very highly loaded operation

-XXX - highly loaded operation
+- XXX - highly loaded operation

-XX - normally loaded operation
+- XX - normally loaded operation

-X - lowly loaded operation
+- X - lowly loaded operation

-'-' - absense of operations (user/analytics cant perform this operation)
+- '-' - absense of operations (user/analytics cant perform this operation)

-### Service Usage and performance:
-- users collect and control their activity
-- analytics team analise users activity, make business conclusions, and improve online cinema based on these conclusions

-### Entities description, performance loading:
-- #### Time-Analysis Focus (data is subject of time-dependent analysis)
+#### 1) Time-Analysis Focus (data is subject of time-dependent analysis, using ClickHouse, ddl can be found here: ./docker/clickhouse/init_simple_tables.sql ):

   - user_film_progress - user-film association (many-to-many) with current_time_sec value (film watching progress) and total_time_sec value (total film duration).
     - C: XXXX constantly while each user is watching film (every 3 sec)
     - R: XX when it's needed to overview progress of film, continue watching
     - U: -
     - D: -

-    created_at
-    user_uuid
-    film_uuid
-    current_time_sec
-    total_time_sec

-- #### Connection Analysis Focus (data is the subject of analysis of associations between different entities):
+#### 2) Connection Analysis Focus (data is the subject of analysis of associations between different entities, using mongoDB) The following data description is normalized schema for Postgres (demonstration and understanding purposes) the actual mongoDB denormalized data schema can be found here: ./docker/mongo/mongo_schema.json):
   - user_film_rating - user-film association (many-to-many) with rating value (from 1 upto 10 stars).
     - C: X after film was watched user can set his/her personal rating to film (rare event)
     - R: XX can be observed personal film rating (rare event, bcz can be observed at page of already watched film) / can be calculated all users' average rating for every film (once an hour event, cached)
     - U: X user have possibility to changes his/her rating (rare event)
     - D: -

-    created_at
-    updated_at
-    user_uuid
-    film_uuid
-    rating

   - user_film_comment - identified unique user-film association (many-to-many) with comment value (text)
     - C: XX
     - R: XXX